Rift131/MidtermProject/README.md

 <img src="Images/WireFrame.png" width="450">
 </p>

 With our first-draft Trello board and wire frame in hand we built a database to reflect our needs to make our user stories a reality.
-Starting with the User, we begin a "HAS-A" chain of events completing a full circle...
+Starting with the User (orange table, top-left in the image), we begin a "HAS-A" chain of events completing a full circle...
 1. A user has an occasion
 2. An occasion has a cake
 3. A cake has a delivery method, a type, a filling, a flavor and an image.